aaronmcmicking/gamma_shifter/README.md

 # Gamma Shifter
-A client-side FabricMC mod that restores the ability to set the gamma (brightness) setting beyond 100% in Minecraft 1.19+ and adds other customizable quality-of-life features.
+A client-side Fabric mod that restores the ability to set the gamma (brightness) setting beyond 100% in Minecraft 1.19+ and adds other customizable quality-of-life features.

-<span style="color: red;">IMPORTANT: </span>
-The `main` branch on GitHub contains an obsolete Minecraft 1.19 version of the mod.
-For the most recent mod version, see the branch corresponding to the latest major release of Minecraft.

 Gamma Shifter is no longer in active development and I do not plan to continue adding features to or working on this mod except to fix bugs and update to new Minecraft versions.